MicrosoftDocs/azure-devops-docs/docs/organizations/security/about-permissions.md

 ---
 title: Get started with permissions, access levels, and security groups
 titleSuffix: Azure DevOps
-description: Understand how permissions are managed in Azure DevOps ms.subservice: azure-devops-security ms.assetid:
+description: Understand how you can manage permissions and access in Azure DevOps ms.subservice: azure-devops-security ms.assetid:
 toc: show